Thesis and Dissertation Information

 Title Page

 Make sure that your title matches exactly on both pages where it appears, the Committee Signature Page and the Title Page.
-If your title is long, you may wish to check current cover printing capabilities at Haggard Hall Print and Copy Services to make sure it can be printed on your bound copies.
+For printing and binding purposes, your title should fit on four lines of no more than 45 characters per line, including spaces.

 Abstract